mikavilpas/blink-ripgrep.nvim/README.md

             -- before, then the match, and another 5 lines after the match. context_size = 5,

-            -- The maximum file size that ripgrep should include in its search.
+            -- The maximum file size of a file that ripgrep should include in -- its search.
+Useful when your project contains large files that -- might cause performance issues.
-            -- Useful when your project contains large files that might cause -- performance issues.
+            -- Examples:
-            -- Examples: "1024" (bytes by default), "200K", "1M", "1G"
+            -- "1024" (bytes by default), "200K", "1M", "1G", which will
-            max_filesize = "1M",
+            -- exclude files larger than that size. max_filesize = "1M",

             -- (advanced) Any additional options you want to give to ripgrep.